chrisquee/ctn-custom-2023/readme.txt

 == Changelog ==

+= 2.1.22 = UPDATE Add in Recaptcha field and customizer field for email header image.
+Fix PHP warning on post timeline shortcode.

-= 2.1.20 = UPDATE Remove box shadow from form labels.
+= 2.1.21 = UPDATE Remove box shadow from form labels.

 = 2.1.20 = FIX error in post timeline shortcode due to not checking to see if item is countable.
            UPDATE styling fixes for post timeline to keep in line with main theme.